-RECORDING DATA USED TO DETERMINE CONSUMER
+8486

-USE TAX
+PAYING SALES AND USE TAX

-(Revised: 06/2013)
+(Revised 01/2021 and renumbered from 8731, 8732)

+Usually, sales and use tax is collected by California retailers and paid to the California Department of Tax and Fee Administration (CDTFA) on taxable items.
+When an out-of-state or online retailer does not collect the sales tax on taxable items delivered to California, the purchaser may owe use tax, which is simply a tax on the use, storage, or consumption of personal property in California.

+This section addresses the Consumer Use Tax procedure for agency/department purchases on taxable items where sales tax is not collected.
+The agency/department must pay the use tax to the CDTFA.

-State departments will identify payments subject to the consumer use tax by entering on the line containing such a payment an asterisk immediately to the right of the "Amount" column on the Claim Schedule, STD.
-218 (Continuous).
-The total net purchase price of all items in the claim schedule subject to use tax will be entered in the box titled “Total Subject to Use Tax.”
-If the claim schedule is to reimburse a department’s revolving fund (use Replenishment Claim Schedule, STD.
-219TT), the asterisk will be entered after the applicable item on the adding machine tape for revolving fund invoices accompanying the claim schedule.
+Agencies/departments will identify payments subject to the consumer use tax.
+Agencies/departments not using FI$Cal will enter an asterisk on the Claim Schedule STD.
+218 line immediately to the right of the "Amount" column.
+The agency/department will enter the total net purchase price of all items in the claim subject to use tax will be entered in the box titled “Total Subject to Use Tax.”
+If the claim is to reimburse an agency’s/department’s revolving fund (Replenishment Claim Schedule, STD.
+219TT), the asterisk will be entered after the applicable item on the calculator machine tape or spreadsheet for revolving fund invoices accompanying the claim.

-The amount of use tax payable will not be included in the total claimed as shown on the .
-Do not increase the vendor’s invoice by the amount of the consumer use tax due.
+The amount of use tax payable will not be included in the total claimed on the Claim Schedule, STD.
+218. Do not increase the vendor’s invoice by the amount of the use tax due.
+After scheduling the vendor payment, the agency/department will file the CDTFA-401-E, State, Local, and District, Consumer Use Tax Return, online.
+When scheduling a use tax payment, it is best to have the State Controller’s Office return the warrant and payment voucher to the agency/department through the special handling process.
+This will ensure that all necessary paperwork is attached and mailed to the CDTFA.

+For use tax payments made through FI$Cal, the agency/department will Submit a regular FI$Cal voucher to the SCO with a special handling request for the warrant to be returned to the agency/department.
+Upon receipt, the agency/department will mail the warrant and the supporting documents to CDTFA.

+For each claim or voucher containing supplier invoices subject to the use tax, agencies/departments will complete for their files a Consumer Use Tax Return form (CDTFA-401-E) along with a spreadsheet that include the following information:

+Reporting period

+Agency/department name

+Fund code

+Title of fund

+State fiscal year

+Appropriation item number

+Claim schedule number (if applicable

+Date

+Items purchased (brief description)

+Net purchase price

+County to which the use tax is due.

+Agencies/departments must identify payments subject to use tax.
+To do so, the agency/department will use reports that provide details of sales or use tax not collected on out of state purchases, in which the seller did not collect sales or use tax.

-For each claim schedule containing vendors' invoices subject to the use tax, departments will complete a Consumer Use Tax Form.
-The information will include the Board of Equalization (BOE) reporting period, department name, fund code and title, state fiscal year, appropriation item number, claim schedule number and date, brief description of item purchased, net purchase price, and the county to which the use tax is due.
-The Consumer's Use Tax Form is shown as 8731 Illustration.
-A separate Consumer Use Tax Form is required for each fund, appropriation and reporting period.
-The amount of the tax due will not be computed by the department or shown on each Consumer Use Tax Form.
-The Consumer Use Tax Form will be retained by the department until a State, Local and District Consumer Use Tax Return, BOE-401-E, is efiled.
-See SAM section 8732.
+In the event of multi-funded purchases that require use tax, the agency/department will submit a separate Consumer Use Tax form for each fund, appropriation, and reporting period.
+The tax amount due will not be computed by the agency/department or shown on each Consumer Use Tax Return form.
+The Consumer Use Tax Return form will be retained by the agency/department until a State, Local, and District Consumer Use Tax Return, CDTFA-401-E, is filed online through the CDTFA’s online filing system.

-Consumer Use Tax Form

-Payable to: STATE BOARD OF EQUALIZATION

-For the Reporting Period

-Ending ______

-Agency ______________ Payable from ________________ Appropriation _____________ Item _____________ Chapter ____________ Statutes __________ Fiscal ______________

-___________ Year ____________